jackkershaw/portfolio/README.md

 - Animate dots on coding one, maybe with picture of face
 - Add hero icons for header: https://heroicons.dev/?search=x
+- add react router DOM so can navigate between pages - e.g. clicking where next goes to contact page.

 ## How to run locally